WHAT DOES AN EQUIPMENT TECHNICIAN DO?

 - Cleanroom Protocols: Adhere to all cleanroom protocols and procedures.

-- Maintenance & Repair: Perform preventive maintenance and repairs on factory equipment within assigned areas.
+- Maintenance and Repair: Perform preventive maintenance and repairs on factory equipment within assigned areas.

 - Work Area Cleanliness: Maintain a clean work area before, during, and after repair and maintenance work.